Edmund Phelps On Innovation, Prosperity, & The Good Life

 How are those two things - the Good Life and economic dynamism - connected?

-In that regard, economic dynamism, the book, refers to to to the process and effects of individuals actively engaging in creative problem solving within their industry at the foundational level of an economy or the grassroots.
+In that regard, economic dynamism refers to the process and effects of individuals actively engaging in creative problem solving within their industry at the foundational level of an economy or the grassroots.

 One of Bloomberg Businessweek’s Best Books of 2014